 - 85. The degree specific regulations are: - a.
 Grounds for Award.
 Students must pass all of the core courses and three elective courses to be awarded the Diploma in Professional Legal Practice.
-Attaining a mark of 50% or more in the assignments, participation and attendance gives exemption from sitting the examination in Company and Commercial, Financial Services and Related Skills and Professional Responsibility. - b.
+Attaining a mark of 60% or more is required for a pass in the coursework for the following courses: LAWS11250 Company and Commercial; LAWS11249 Financial Services and Related Skills; LAWS11310 Professional Skills and Responsibility. - b.
 Assessment Type.
 Students will be assessed in writing in each course of the curriculum.
 Students may only present themselves for examination in a course if they have been certified as having given regular attendance and having successfully completed the requisite work of the class in that course.
 Students may be permitted a single re-sit examination for each course of the curriculum in which they have failed.